-Most people retire poor, or at least they don’t fulfil their dreams.
+What would a joyous retirement look like for you?
+Whether it’s travelling the world, learning new skills, volunteering or spending more time with friends and family, most people don’t get to fulfil their dreams.
 That seems to be the consensus of statisticians and academic studies.
-In the UK, nearly 2 million pensioners are defined as being in poverty, according to Age UK.
-That means living on less than 60% of the UK’s average income.
+In the UK alone, over 2 million pensioners are defined as being in poverty, according to Age UK.
+That means living on less than 60% of the UK’s median household income.

 So why do so few people reach financial independence?
-For some, it’s simply not possible to build wealth.
-Physical or mental health issues can be a barrier to earning money.
-As can spending many years as a carer.
+For some, it’s simply not possible to build enough wealth.
+Health issues can be a barrier to earning money, as can spending many years as a carer.
 Staying at home to look after children and run the household is an unsalaried job with no pension contributions.

-One key reason for these imperfect behaviours comes down to an observation by British naval historian and author, C. Northcote Parkinson.
+One key reason for these unhelpful behaviours comes down to an observation by British naval historian and author, C. Northcote Parkinson.

 Parkinson’s 2nd Law